Oneworld: Qatar Airways vs American Airlines (2017–2020)

 Hostilities between American Airlines and Qatar Airways stemmed from allegations by American and other U.S. carriers that Qatar Airways, along with other Middle Eastern airlines, received excessive government subsidies, creating unfair competition.

 These claims, part of a broader dispute known as the "Gulf Carrier Dispute", centered on accusations that subsidies allowed Qatar Airways to expand aggressively into U.S. markets, threatening domestic airlines.

 Tensions escalated in 2017 when American Airlines announced it would end its codeshare agreement with Qatar Airways, citing these unfair practices.

-American Airlines criticised Qatar Airways' purchase of a 49% stake in Air Italy and the subsequent commencement of Air Italy flights to the US, with then-American Airlines CEO Doug Parker labelling the Air Italy services as a "violation" and referred to Qatar Airways as "the greatest threat to commercial aviation and the United States."
+American Airlines criticized Qatar Airways' purchase of a 49% stake in Air Italy and the subsequent commencement of Air Italy flights to the US, with then-American Airlines CEO Doug Parker labeling the Air Italy services as a "violation" and referred to Qatar Airways as "the greatest threat to commercial aviation and the United States."

-In 2018, Qatar Airways threatened to leave the Oneworld alliance citing the behaviour of American Airlines, along with separate issues with Qantas.
+In 2018, Qatar Airways threatened to leave the Oneworld alliance citing the behavior of American Airlines, along with separate issues with Qantas.

 The dispute was largely resolved in 2020 through diplomatic negotiations between the U.S. and Qatari governments.
 Qatar Airways agreed to increase transparency in its financial reporting and limit certain flight routes to the U.S.

 This agreement helped ease tensions, and the airlines have since improved relations, with American Airlines resuming codeshare agreements with Qatar Airways in 2020 to enhance their global network.

 American Airlines began services to Qatar Airways' Doha hub in 2022.

+American Airlines permanently ceased flights to Doha in 2026.